Got Wet Windows? Don’t Sweat Condensation

 Apr 02, 2024

-Take steps to put a damper on dampness
+Take steps to put a damper on dampnessdamper

 Fogged windows are a fact of life, but frequent and lasting condensation on your windows can be a problem.
 It shows up in two ways.
 First, too much moisture inside your home encourages your window frame to rot and mold to grow.
 Second, ongoing condensation can be a sign that your house is not “breathing” properly and needs better ventilation.